 Lampe-Önnerud points out to Veckans Affärer that apart from lithium, the future of batteries depends on another (semi)metal that has so far gotten scant attention: graphite.
 Graphite consists of extremely purified coal.
 The coal-based metal functions as an anode – the negatively charged side of the battery.
 Bloomberg New Energy Finance has estimated that the explosive growth in electric vehicles will translate into booming graphite demand; from 13 000 tonnes (for ready-made anodes) in 2015, up to 852 000 tonnes by 2030.

 The production of graphite is extremely capital- and resource intensive.
 Up to 70 percent of all the raw material becomes waste, which also makes recycling and alternative applications key.
 “It’s extremely important that we come up with a stable material.
 The more predictable the material, the less the need for security around it.”
 Cadenza Innovation is positioning itself well ahead of the coming shift.
-The company just entered an R&D partnership together with Syrah Resources, the owner of the largest single deposit of coal outside China, which currently has a global monopoly on graphite.
+The company just entered an R&D partnership together with Syrah Resources, the owner of the largest single deposit of graphite outside China, which currently has a global monopoly on graphite.
 Using the deposits from Syrah’s mining complex in Mozambique – set to become the biggest graphite production center in the world able to supply half a billion EV’s – the two companies will develop graphite anode technology for lithium-ion batteries.

 The next level: Graphene

 Lampe-Önnerud is also giving a shoutout to graphene, the super thin, ultra-strong coal-based material; the discoveries around which earned two Russian-born physicists a Nobel Prize in 2010.
 In terms of battery applications, graphene has better conductivity than graphite and enables faster charging of batteries.
 However, the production process is even more complex.